oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     oractl:>
     ```

-    > What happens when you use the Oracle Backend for Spring Boot CLI **deploy** command?
-When you run the deploy command, the Oracle Backend for Spring Boot CLI does several things for you:
+    > What happens when you use the Oracle Backend for Spring Boot and Microservices CLI (*oractl*) **deploy** command?
+When you run the deploy command, the Oracle Backend for Spring Boot and Microservices CLI does several things for you:

     * Uploads the JAR file to server side
     * Builds a container image and push it to the OCI Registry